What is Emotional Trauma

 - Living in a natural disaster zone

-- Living in a marginalized or chaotic neighborhood with an increased risk of poverty, displacement, and violence
+- Living in a neighborhood with increased levels of poverty and violence

 - Being bullied